 Our Data Protection Officer or Nominated Employee responsible for Company data for both companies is James Roys and can be contacted by email at [email protected] by telephone on 0115 962 4213, or by post at 45b Plains Road, Mapperley, Nottingham, NG3 5JU.

-David James Estate Agents Ltd is a member of the NAEA PropertyMark and the Property Ombudsman.
+David James Estate Agents Ltd and David James Lettings Ltd are members of PropertyMark and the Property Ombudsman.

 What Does This Policy Cover?